Bridle ring with ibex/ram and lions

 Not On View

-This bronze ring, possibly from a horse bridle, comprises a stylized scene around a central loop.
-The central component at top is an ibex/ram head with prominent, exaggerated horns that almost form two additional ring-like spaces.
-Flanking the central loop and connected to the ibex/ram horns are two lions with curling tails, rendered fully in profile as though clinging to the sides of the loop.
+This bronze ring, possibly from a horse bridle, comprises a scene of a central human figure and three animals (one ibex/ram and two that are likely lions).
+In a central loop appears a central human, mask-like figure with horned headdress, arms raised as though grasping the top of the ring.
+The central component at top is an ibex/ram with prominent, exaggerated horns that almost form two additional ring-like spaces.
+Flanking the central loop and connected to the terminal ends of the ibex/ram horns are two lions with curling tails, rendered in full profile.
 The metal shows a light green patina.
-The object has a concealed loop for attachment.

 Maria Antoinette Evans Fund